 Be particularly vigilant in border areas.

-Poor road quality makes driving in East Timor hazardous.
+Poor road quality makes driving in Timor-Leste hazardous.
 Accidents are frequent especially involving motorcycles.

 Drivers must hold a current driving licence valid for the class of vehicle they plan to drive.
 Third Party motor vehicle insurance is not available.